crapex/pymud/README.md

 + New Feature: The up arrow now prioritizes auto-completion when the cursor is at the far right position.
 If no auto-completion is available, it switches to history command navigation.
 + New Feature: ESC key can now clear all content in the command line (limited by terminal key handling, requires pressing ESC three times consecutively to take effect).
 + New Feature: Tab key now also has auto-completion functionality.
++ New Feature: Added info, warning, and error methods to the IConfigBase interface.
+Types inheriting from IConfig can now directly use self.info.
 + New Feature: @alias, @trigger, @timer, @gmcp, @exception decorators can now be directly applied to 'async def' asynchronous functions.
 Similarly, all types inheriting from BaseObject, including Trigger, Alias, Timer, GMCPTrigger, etc., can now have their onSuccess, onFailure callbacks directly assigned to asynchronous functions.
++ New Feature: In @exception output exception information, it will print the location of the function marked with @exception and the file where the exception occurred.
++ Deprecation Notice: Since the @exception decorator can now be directly used with async functions, the @async_exception decorator will be removed in the next version.